retrohun/bakefat/README.md

   file *bakefat.gcc* to *bakefat*.
 * To build the bakefat release program files for Linux, FreeBSD and Win32 on a Linux i386 (or amd64) system, run `tools/make clean bakefat.lf3 bakefat.exe`.
-(Alternatively, running `tools/busybox sh compile.sh` does the same.)
 This works without installing any build tools, because the build tools are part of the bakefat Git repository.
 The Linux i386 and FreeBSD i386 executable program (same file) is *bakefat.lf3*, the Win32 executable program is *bakefat.exe*.
-This build is fully deterministic and reproducible.
 * To build the bakefat release program files for Linux, FreeBSD, Win32 and macOS on a Linux i386 (or amd64) system, download [pts-osxcross](https://github.com/pts/pts-osxcross), update the variable